How older workers can overcome age discrimination by making these three changes to their resume

 When preparing your resume, you should focus on the depth of your experience, career wisdom, and your commitment.
 Use these to your advantage to land the interview you want.
 Once you do land the interview, be prepared, professional, and show enthusiasm and high energy.

-Remember: You want to be evaluated on your skills and accomplishments and not on your age.
-That goes with your cover letter too.
+Remember: You want to be evaluated on your skills and accomplishments, not on your age.
+That goes with your cover letter, too.
 Older workers are one of our economy’s hidden asset.
 But it’s up to you to make hiring managers and recruiters see that.

 Geoffrey Bourne is CEO and founder of Retirety, a digital service that helps the average American plan and stay on track toward a successful and fulfilled retirement life.